Diving in La Paz - La Paz BCS

 Perfect diving

 Impeccable diving!
 We visited the sea lion colony and Fang Ming, a fascinating sunken ship with abundant marine life!
 I would definitely do it again.
-Highly recommended
+Highly recommended.

 Diving Sites in La Paz

 In La Paz, you can enjoy various diving spots, from sunken ships teeming with turtles to stunning coral reefs filled with fish and other marine invertebrates.
-However, the main attraction of diving in La Paz is the playful sea lions that inhabit Los Islotes.
+However, the main attraction for diving in La Paz is the playful sea lions that inhabit Los Islotes.

-Los Islotes
+• Los Islotes

 Depth: 5 – 30 meters